openmedlab/MIS-FM/README.md

 [![Contributors](https://img.shields.io/github/contributors/opendilab/DI-engine)](https://github.com/opendilab/DI-engine/graphs/contributors)
 [![GitHub license](https://img.shields.io/github/license/opendilab/DI-engine)](https://github.com/opendilab/DI-engine/blob/master/LICENSE)

-Updated on 2023.05.25
+This repository provides the official implementation of ``MIS-FM: Medical Image Segmentation Foundation Model based on Large Scale Self-supervised Pretraining".

 ## Key Features

-This repository provides the official implementation of ...

-key feature bulletin points here
-- 1
-- 2
-- 3
+- A new self-supervised learning method based on Volume Fusion that is a pretext task for segmentation.
+- A new network architecture PCT-Net that combines the advantages of CNNs and Transformers.
+- A foundation model that is trained from 100k unannotated 3D CT scans.

 ## Links